wandb/docs/docs/guides/models/automation.md

 4. Click on the **Next step** button.
 5. Select a webhook from the **Webhook** dropdown.
 ![](/images/models/webhooks_select_from_dropdown.png)
 6. (Optional) Provide a payload in the JSON expression editor.
-See the [Example payload](#example-payloads) section for some common examples.
+See the [Example payload](#example-payloads) section for common use case examples.
 7. Click on **Next step**.
 8. Provide a name for your webhook automation in the **Automation name** field.
 ![](/images/models/webhook_name_automation.png)
 9. (Optional) Provide a description for your webhook.
 10. Click on the **Create automation** button.

 ### Example payloads

 The following tabs demonstrate example payloads based on common use cases.
+Within the examples they reference the following keys to refer to condition objects in the payload parameters:
+* `${event_type}` Refers to the type of event that triggered the action.
+* `${event_author}` Refers to the user that triggered the action.
+* `${artifact_version}` Refers to the specific artifact version that triggered the action.
+Passed as an artifact instance.
+* `${artifact_version_string}` Refers to the specific artifact version that triggered the action.
+Passed as a string.
+* `${artifact_collection_name}` Refers to the name of the artifact collection that the artifact version is linked to.
+* `${project_name}` Refers to the name of the project owning the mutation that triggered the action.
+* `${entity_name}` Refers to the name of the entity owning the mutation that triggered the action.

 <Tabs